NehaSingh2021/Documentation/index.md

 >Fig 1.21 Model Training Flow Chart

 ## Training the model for detection of defects
 For each defect the model was trained separately.
 The dataset annotated in previous steps is split into train and test data such that 80% data is used for training and with 20% data testing is done where, an entire orthomosaic file is used for training and entire another orthomosaic file is used for testing.
 If 5 orthomosaic files are shared then 3 of them are used for training and 2 for testing.
 Darknet<a href="" target="_blank"></a> is used for training and testing which is a framework for object detection classifier.
 Then anchor boxes for each of the defect is calculated.
-Refer the GitHub link <a href="" target="_blank"></a> to calculate anchor box which is instructed in readme file to calculate anchors:
+Refer the GitHub link <a href="" target="_blank"></a> to calculate anchor box which is instructed in readme file to calculate anchors:<br/>
 ```darknet.exe detector calc_anchors data/obj.data -num_of_clusters 12 -width 640 -height 640 ```
 After calculating anchor boxes image processing techniques mention in the preprocessing (Augmentation) are applied.
 The model is then trained to obtain mish YOLOv4 P4 (640 X 640).